betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 ## MAIN BODY

 ### General guidelines
+* The content of the article is free-flowing.
+* General guidance is 250-500 words, though this is flexible (some articles have been shorter, some a bit longer).
+* BSSw.io uses [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for original article markup
 * BSSw.io team encourages authors to point to a modest number of additional resources that enhance your article.
 Too many links tend to distract readers.
 In most cases, BSSw.io team would like to have the items authors refer to in BSSw.
 These would usually be what BSSw.io calls "curated content", which means short items that provide a pointer to an extenral resource with a short description.
 Authors are welcome to prepare those as separate contributions, and BSSw.io team is happy to help.

 ### Structure of the article
 The structure of the main body has two parts: (1) Content of the Article; and (2) Author bios.

 #### Content of the article
 The content of the article is free-flowing.

-##### LENGTH
-* General guidance is 250-500 words, though this is flexible (some articles have been shorter, some a bit longer).

-##### SOURCE FORMAT
-* BSSw.io uses [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for original article markup.
-However the team works with authors to accept other formats.
+However it may have certain sections such as:
+* Description
+* Images
+* Acknowledgement
+* References
+* Image Attribution
+* Logos

+All reference links and images across all content types are handled in the same way; hence please see [common layout section](CommonLayout.md) of the guide.

 ##### FORMATTING TIPS (DAVID CHECK)
  * The formatting to include a hero image is a bit finicky.
    - The `**Hero Image:**` tag must be followed by a blank line